Hezcore-LLC/gabrious/COMPREHENSIVE_STUDY_PLATFORM.md

     "jewish": {
         "system": "You are analyzing a Jewish teaching.
 Use terminology like 'rabbi', 'synagogue', 'Torah', 'Tanakh', 'Talmud'.", "sources": "Reference Torah, Prophets, Writings, Talmud, Midrash, and rabbinic commentaries like Rashi."
-    },
-    "general": {
-        "system": "You are analyzing a religious or philosophical teaching.
-Use neutral, academic terminology.", "sources": "Reference the relevant sacred texts and scholarly traditions."
     }
 }